 The Oxford Encaenia is the surviving part of a more extensive ceremony called 'The Act'.
 This used to include ambitious musical works, often composed for the occasion, and traditional features such as a satirical speech, often scurrilous and sometimes scandalous, by an anonymous speaker known as Terrae Filius, 'Son of the Earth'.
-The Act was originally held in St Mary's Church, a setting many people thought unsuitable.
+The Act was originally held in the University Church of St Mary the Virgin, a setting many people thought unsuitable.
 Such feeling prompted its move in 1670 to the Sheldonian Theatre.

 By 1760 the ceremony had assumed a form much like today.
 It was largely reshaped by the will of Nathaniel, Lord Crewe (1633-1721), successively Rector of Lincoln College, Bishop of Oxford and Bishop of Durham, who left money to the University for this and other purposes.

-On the morning of the ceremony, the Heads of Colleges, university dignitaries and the honorands assemble, in full academic dress, in one of the colleges, where they enjoy Lord Crewe's benefaction of peaches, strawberries and champagne.
+On the morning of the ceremony, the heads of colleges, university dignitaries, holders of the Oxford degrees of Doctor of Divinity, Civil Law, Medicine, Letters, Science, and Music, and the honorands assemble, in full academic dress, in one of the colleges, where they enjoy Lord Crewe's Benefaction.
 They then walk in procession to the Sheldonian Theatre on Broad Street.

 The University dignitaries enter the theatre in procession; those who are to receive honorary degrees wait in the Divinity School where they sign their names in the Honorary Degrees Book.
 They are then escorted into the theatre by the Bedels.